 Medical Records Copy Fees in Washington State Increases

-RCW 70.02.010(37) allows health care providers to charge fees for searching and duplicating health care records.
-The law requires a biannual adjustment on those rates, and the Department of Health recently adopted new rates that become effective on September 7, 2017.
+RCW 70.02.010(38) allows health care providers to charge medical records copy fees for searching and duplicating health care records.
+The law requires a biannual adjustment on those rates, and the Department of Health recently adopted new rates that become effective on May 28, 2020.

 WAC 246-08-400 states that the fees a provider may now charge cannot exceed the fees listed below: